Pioterr/nbsisemhp/README.md

 - Loading data : The default page when the application is launched.
 Allows you to load .csv or .xlsx data, select the target variable and view the loaded table.
 - Data exploration : Page where you can generate statistics on the data you have previously loaded.
 - Fit: Page where you can separate the data into train and test, select the explanatory variables and train the model.
-- Predict : Page where you can use the previously trained model, export the results, display the accuracy and confusion matrix.
+- Predict : Page where you can use the previously trained model, export the results, display the accuracy and confusion matrix and calaculate the probability of belonging to each class for each observation.

 We will now go into more detail on each of these pages.